-Where the employer provides free or cheap housing, the taxable value is the greater of the amount of the actual cost to the employer or the amount determined according to a formula.
+Where the employer provides free or cheap housing, the taxable value is determined on the actual cost to the employer or the amount determined according to a formula.
 In both cases the amount of any rentals paid by the employee will be deducted from the amount calculated.